cbbisht2004/Yogi/README.md

    - Create a `.env` file with your Gmail credentials for email sending:
      ```env
      gmail_user=your_email@gmail.com
-     gmail_password=your_app_password
+     gmail_password=your_app_password (this is not the same as your gmail account password)
      ```
 5. **Google Calendar Integration (OAuth2):**
    - Download your Google OAuth2 client credentials as a JSON file (e.g., `client_secret_...json`).
    - Place the file in the project root.
-   - On first use, the assistant will prompt you to log in via a browser to authorize access.
+   - On first use, Yogi will prompt you to log in via a browser to authorize access.
 This is a one-time setup; credentials are saved in `token.pickle` for future use.
    - **Note:** You must enable the Google Calendar API in your Google Cloud project.

 ## Security & Data Protection